rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 _Shoot the other node in the head [STONITH]_ is a technique that tries to prevent a state called _split brain_.
 This is a problem which occurs if both nodes in the cluster think, that they are the new main node.
 This happens when they can't see each other on the network via corosync.
 By using shared storage this will shred your data immediately.
 So each node which thinks it has to be the main node will first shoot the other node in the head, before it'll become the main node.
 You may think, what is if both nodes kill each other at the same time.
 This may be an issue but in most cases one Node is always faster and it is always better to restart both devices then to trigger a _split brain_ situation.
 There are multiple STONITH fencing devices.
 Some will sit directly inside your mainboard which you can execute over a separate ethernet connection like IPMI or you could power off the device by controlling your UPS.
 In the SBC cluster we can't find such devices and using some techniques won't make any sense.
 The bpi-m64 doesn't have such features but it provides a hardware watchdog.
 With it you can use a third-party node that'll serve as a iSCSI-SAN to provide node information inside a [LUN](https://www.minitool.com/lib/logical-unit-number.html).
 One node can write the other node that it should commit suicide.
 If a node loses the connection to the iSCSI-target it will also swallow the poison pill, means it will to a hard reset.

-> These articles provide well explained inforation about fencing, STONITH, SBD [Stonith Block Device] and timeouts:
+> These articles provide well explained information about fencing, STONITH, SBD [Stonith Block Device] and timeouts:
 <br>
 - [https://jwb-systems.com/high-availability-cluster-with-pacemaker-part-3-stonith/](https://jwb-systems.com/high-availability-cluster-with-pacemaker-part-3-stonith/)
 <br>